Are you a visiting Professor and would like to apply for a J1 - Visa? Download the application below.

 1) Visiting Professor/Research Scholar – Definition

 Generally, individuals under consideration for international visiting professorships or research scholar positions have earned terminal degrees in their area of expertise or are internationally recognized for exceptional achievement in their professional fields.
 Visiting professors are typically employed elsewhere and are engaged in high-level research or other scholarly or creative work, or in public service.
-Visiting professors receive no compensation from Centenary College.
+Visiting professors receive no compensation from Centenary University.
 Because of their stature or position, they provide our faculty and students with unusual opportunities for expanding their intellectual, artistic or scientific experiences or for pursuing research and scholarship.
 Visiting professors may teach, assist in enhancing existing curriculum or in developing new courses, or engage in research that is of substantial benefit to the individual and to the College for a period of no more than one year.